 - Pay close attention to spelling and grammar.

-Ensure that your product isn’t priced lower on any other platform – The price on Amazon has to be as low as other channels, this would be against your Pricing Parity Clause with Amazon.
+- Ensure your product isn’t priced lower on other platforms – this is against your Pricing Parity Clause with Amazon.

-- Social media competitions – they capture email data and increase brand awareness.
+- Holding social media competitions – they are a good way of capturing email data and increasing brand awareness.

-- Sending out discount offers to your email listings.
+- Sending out discount offers to your mailing list.

 - Engaging with Facebook groups.

 - Blogging about how to use your products, or answering FAQ.

 Finally, do some research into sponsored Amazon ads.
 Amazon operate a pay-per-click model that allows sellers to promote their products within search results.
 Due to this enhanced visibility, sponsored ads will generate more conversions than organic listings.
 Amazon allow sponsored ads for specific products and sponsored brand ads for registered brand owners to promote their brand and product portfolios.
 Within this there are two types of sponsored ad: automated and manual.